MY-Voice-Canada/my_voice_app/README.md

 ## Technicalities

 This app was made in Dart using the Flutter SDK (ver. >=2.12.0).
-However, it is currently only tailored to Android devices, though we do plan on releasing a proper iOS version soon.
+At the moment, however, it is only tailored to Android devices, though we do plan on releasing a proper iOS version soon.

-The entire list of dependencies is defined in `pubspec.yaml`; some of the dependencies stated there include
+The entire list of dependencies is defined in `pubspec.yaml`.
+Some main dependencies include...

 - provider (ver.
 6.0.0)
 - hexcolor (ver.
 2.0.5)

 ## The Team

-As stated above, this app was fully **thought of**, **designed**, and **developed** by youth from [MY Voice Canada](https://www.myvoicecanada.com), with just a touch of adult guidance.
+As aforementioned, this app was fully **thought of**, **designed**, and **developed** by youth from [MY Voice Canada](https://www.myvoicecanada.com), with just a touch of adult guidance.
 The following is a chart detailing the members of the team along with their roles and contact:

 | Name             |            Role             |                     Contact |
 | :--------------- | :-------------------------: | --------------------------: |